 When seeking compensation for an accident that wasn’t your fault, the process is generally the same as it would be if you owned the car.
 You file with the other driver’s’ insurance company to see if they’ll cover the damages.
 If they refuse to cover the damages, you can take legal action against them, but sometimes it’s better and always faster to just use your own insurance.

 One of the benefits of driving a leased car is that you’ll always have insurance.
 In most leasing contracts, collision and liability insurance is required, so you’ll already have it available.
 Remember, the actual owner of the vehicle will want to keep it in the best condition possible, so skipping out on the need for insurance can cost you dearly in the end.

-Being involved in a car accident in a leased vehicle can be a complicated situation to deal with, but with an experienced personal injury lawyer from Harris and Graves at your side, you can get the compensation you’re owed in no time.
-Contact us for a free consultation.
+Being involved in a car accident in a leased vehicle can be a complicated situation to deal with, but with an experienced car accident lawyer from Harris and Graves at your side, you can get the compensation you’re owed in no time.
+Contact us for a free consultation today.
 There’s no risk involved.
 We will never charge upfront payments and we don’t charge anything at all if we lose your case.
 Get what you’re owed today!

 About The Author

 Chris Bandas is a car accident lawyer in Corpus Christi, Texas and the managing partner of The Bandas Law Firm.
 Chris has been practicing personal injury law since 1993 and is a member of both the Texas Bar Association and the Texas Trial Lawyers Association.